 The year 2018 has been a big year for US Immigration policy.
 The Trump administration has re-worked several aspects of US immigration including the H-1B visa and has entered into a new trade agreement with Mexico and Canada.
 US immigration is becoming more challenging and 2019 could see more limitations on immigration emerging.
 H-1B Visa […]Continue Reading

 A recent policy change now allows immigration authorities to deny visas without allowing the applicant to fix any mistakes.
 It also means that Immigration officers can deny an application if it is missing any pertinent information.
 Before this change, the officer had to send a notification to the applicant and allow them time to correct […]Continue Reading

-Below we have provided you with all of the information needed to reach the United States Embassy and Consulates in the United Kingdom.
+US Embassy and Consulates in the UK Near Me Below, we have provided you with all of the information needed to reach the United States Embassy and Consulates in the United Kingdom.
 The US embassy and consulates are spread throughout the sovereign state and each covers a designated section of the United Kingdom.
-Each office can provide passport assistance and emergency services, as well as notarial services to US […]Continue Reading
+Each office can provide passport […]Continue Reading

 Over the past year, various versions of a travel ban on certain countries have been proposed.
 The first two versions were turned down, however, after months of deliberation the US Supreme Court has voted to uphold the ban as an acceptable exercise of executive power, with a few minor changes.
 Resulting in a 5-4 vote, […]Continue Reading